Sokoto Nigeria Travel Guide

 Meningitis risk increases during the dry season, Lassa Fever avoidance involves rodent contact prevention.

-Sokoto City has basic healthcare providers and private clinics.
+Sokoto City has basic hospitals and clinics and private clinics.
 Quality of care varies.
 For severe illnesses, consider evacuation to a larger Nigerian city or abroad.

 Public ambulance services are limited.
 Private hospitals or individuals may offer emergency transport.
 Contact your hotel for assistance.